kriscao/kriscao.github.io/_posts/2021-02-26-constituency-substitution-test-inside-outside.markdown

 Briefly, a constituent is a group of words that together behaves as a single unit.
 For instance, in the sentence 'the dog chases the cat', we can rearrange 'the dog' and 'the cat' into 'the cat chases the dog', which is also an acceptable sentence.
-However, 'the cat the dog chases' is not an acceptable sentence (on its own), which suggests 'the dog chases' is not a constituent.
+However, if we consider 'the big red dog', 'red dog' seems to be a constituent of the same type as 'dog', but 'the big red' doesn't seem to be a constituent: while it would appear that 'the' is a substitutable word, most linguists do not accept 'the' as a constituent by itself.[^1]

 Furthermore, constituents appear to be grouped together into different kinds: for example, whenever we see the phrase 'the dog' as a constituent, we can